 - Season 21 of The Amazing Race featured a pair of Chippendales performers in Jaymes & James.

-- In a special "ladies' night" episode of House of Mouse, the episode ended with a performance by "the Chip-and-Dale Dancers", which was basically Chip and Dale in black bow ties dancing in front of a cat-calling female audience.
+- In a special "ladies' night" episode of House of Mouse, the episode ended with a performance by "the Chip-and-Dale Dancers", which was Chip and Dale in black bow ties dancing in front of a cat-calling female audience.

 - In an episode of Batman: The Animated Series, one-time villain Calendar Girl had Mooks dressed like this.